-New Orleans Saints linebacker Jonathan Vilma has formally appealed the year-long suspension he received from NFL commissioner Roger Goodell for his involvement in the club's bounty program.
+New York, NY – New Orleans Saints linebacker Jonathan Vilma has formally appealed the year-long suspension he received from NFL commissioner Roger Goodell for his involvement in the club's bounty program.

 Vilma was suspended last Wednesday, hit hardest among the four players who received bans from the commissioner.